Birch: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Birch leaves are rich in betulinic acid, flavonoids (hyperoside and quercetin), and vitamin C. It seems, based on studies conducted on animals, that the high potassium content in the leaves causes the diuretic effect, leading to an increased urine volume and battling minor urinary disorders.
-The mechanism remains unknown due to a lack of reliable information, and this use is justified by traditional medicine.
+Birch leaves are rich in betulinic acid, flavonoids (hyperoside and quercetin), and vitamin C. It appears, based on animal studies, that the high potassium content of the leaves produces the diuretic effect, allowing an increase in urine volume and helping to address minor urinary disorders.
+The mechanism remains unknown due to a lack of reliable information, and the justification for this use relies on traditional medicine.

 Usages associés